 Can You Really Become a Project Manager Without a Degree?

 Yes, you can become a Project Manager without a degree.
 In fact, more entry-level Project Manager jobs require proficiency in Microsoft Office than a degree.
 However, suppose you do decide to pursue project management without a degree.
-In that case, you’ll need to take additional steps to demonstrate you have the skillset and knowledge of a professional Project Manager.
+In that case, you’ll need to take additional steps to demonstrate you have the skills and knowledge of a professional Project Manager.

 The most common degrees for Project Managers are degrees in Management, Computer Science, and Business.
 If you have a degree in something else, you can still tailor your experience to project management.
 For example, if you have an English degree, you can use it to display your excellent written communication skills.
 Or, if you have a History degree, you can focus on attention to detail or the ability to remember large numbers of tasks.